Battleship USS MISSOURI

 Her shore bombardment destroyed several gun emplacements

-and many other military, governmental, and industrial
+and many other structures.

 About

-23:05 on 17 April 1945, Missouri detected an enemy
+23:05 on 17 April 1945, USS Missouri detected an enemy

 submarine 12 miles from her formation.
 That set